Chenille Bib Sewing Pattern

 Trace your own bib pattern from your kid’s favorite bib or print this letter-size pdf pattern.
 Don’t scale the printing otherwise the size may not be right.
-The size is suitable for baby 6-12 months (the drooling age).
+The size is suitable for babies 6-12 months (the drooling age).

-Stack, pin and sew the following (from Top to Bottom):
+Stack, pin, and sew the following (from Top to Bottom):

 1. White muslin, draw a 45º diagonal line (top left to bottom right corner) at the center as a guide

 2. White flannel,

 4. White flannel